What do you want to learn?

 The most common standard packing materials include:

-The 3PL will choose the best packing materials to both protect your products and achieve the lowest practical dimensional weight.
+As experienced shippers, the 3PL will choose the best packing materials to both protect your products and achieve the lowest practical dimensional weight.
 They will also optimize packages so that you don’t have to split shipments.

 The next step is shipping your order.
 Most 3PLs will purchase and print shipping labels on your behalf.
 Some 3PLs have preferred carrier partners, while others compare shipping costs from a variety of carriers.
 The latter helps 3PLs offer clients the most affordable pricing possible for the delivery speed that each customer chooses.